piyushgahlot-dev/leetcode-metrics-tracker/README.md

 # leetcode-metrics-tracker
-A web app that fetches and visualizes live LeetCode user metrics using GraphQL and JavaScri
+A web app that fetches and visualizes live LeetCode user metrics using GraphQL and JavaScript